 The two men constantly trout out their knowledge to impress the ostentatious, flirting and exhibitionist wife, while the hiker’s deadly switchblade knife symbolizes the beginning of intense dominance conflict and fight scenes.

 The husband, as an experienced sailor, easily demonstrates his sailing and swimming skills over the young man, while the hiker, given his adventurer lifestyle and personality, smoothly climbs the 12-meter-long wooden mast and effortlessly jumps on the floating logs.
 The conflicting dance of the peacocks.

 Shot in the early years of communism, Knife in the Water also presents dictatorial political critiques through the character of the husband, who acts as a tyrant and constantly gives orders to his wife and the stranger.
 His self-confidence and strength derive from his paranoid obsession that he is the only master in command on the boat, and that everyone must follow his rules.

 What allows the movie to stay relevant nearly 60 years after it first came out is its unique and skillful way of portraying the psychological, romantic and dramatic element of the ruthless competition for male dominance, masterfully staying clear of the senseless romantic Hollywood clichés we are so often spoon-fed.

-The black and white-shot Knife in the Water is one of the most classic and memorable works from Roman Polanski, where the director operates with slow scenes to gradually build up the tension which climaxes in the most unexpected situations.
-The Polish filmmaker’s first feature-length film planted the seed of his subsequent cult career, securing his reputation in the industry for decades to come.
+The black and white-shot Knife in the Water is one of the most classic and memorable works by Roman Polanski, where the director operates with slow scenes to gradually build up the tension which climaxes in the most unexpected situations.
+The filmmaker’s first feature-length film planted the seed of his subsequent cult career and secured his reputation in the industry for decades to come.